 What They Do to Your House

-Carpenter ants won’t go after the beautiful, healthy, dry wood in your home like termites will; carpenter ants want the rotted, damp stuff to nest in, preferable in places that are already hollowed out.
+Carpenter ants won’t go after the beautiful, healthy, dry wood in your home like termites will; carpenter ants want the rotted, damp stuff to nest in, preferably in places that are already hollowed out.
 They’re looking for an environment with a consistently humid climate and temperature.
 When it’s done, their nest will be completely smooth and free of splinters, sawdust, and other debris.
 That’s how the carpenter ant got its name.

 In Texas, they’re more of a nuisance than anything else because they don’t typically cause damage to the framing lumber in your home.
 But they’re still considered a potential wood-destroying insect.